smartcontractkit/ccip/contracts/.husky/README.md

 pnpm prepare
 ```

-Modify the `.env` file in this folder to enable hooks:
+Create an `.env` file in this folder to enable hooks:

 ```sh
 # Can be left blank to compile everything